h4xter1612/PIC-2StreamInst/README.md

 - Particle push using **Euler method** (position and velocity update).
 - Calculation of **momentum**, **kinetic energy**, **potential energy**, and **total energy** of the system.
 - Exporting data to CSV for analysis and visualization in Python.
+- **Phase space animation** to observe the temporal evolution of the instability.

 The main goal is to study the **time evolution of energy and momentum** and observe the growth of the instability.